davs3275/sbs/med/collier.md

 ramble from his own guiding principle.
 He ought, therefore, not to work his mind to no purpose, nor throw a superfluous link into the chain of thought;
-and more especially, to avoid curiosit}^ and malice in his inquiry.
+and more especially, to avoid curiosity and malice in his inquiry.
 Accustom yourself, therefore, to think upon nothing but what you could freely reveal, if the question were put to you; so that if your soul were